 This dataset can be profitably used in the so called “Assets e Prospects” operation which takes place before the upstream activities.

-The Levant test case, studied within the GIULIA project, shows how gravity models based on the ESA satellite mission GOCE can be proficiently used to obtain infor-mation useful for oil & gas exploration pur-poses.
+The Central-Eastern Mediterranean case study, investigated within the GIADA project, shows how satellite-based gravity models can be proficiently used to obtain valuable information for oil & gas exploration purposes.

-GOCE data can help in defining homogene-ous (from the density point of view) geologi-cal regions and in giving information on the nature of the studied crust.
+Gravity data have been used to improve the definition of homogeneous (from the density point of view) geological crustal regions and to provide information on the nature of the studied crust.

-Moreover the inversion of the gravitational field, properly complemented by external information such as density models, seismic profiles, etc.) allowed to estimate maps of the depths of the main geological horizons (including the Moho and the basement) and to retrieve a complete 3D modelling of the density distribution.
+Moreover the 3D inversion of the gravitational field, properly complemented by external information (such as density models, seismic profiles, etc.) allowed to estimate maps of the depths of the main geological horizons (including the Moho and the basement) and to retrieve a complete 3D modelling of the density distribution.